The Mekong Club to raise international awareness of modern slavery through their annual Sweatshop Simulation Challenge as seen on CNN

-The Mekong Club will hold its annual Sweatshop Simulation Challenge – as seen on CNN – for private sector representatives in January 2023 in Hong Kong.
+The Mekong Club will hold its annual Sweatshop Simulation Challenge – as seen on CNN – for private sector representatives and international schools in March 2023 in Hong Kong.
 Participants will experience “forced labour” firsthand to help raise awareness about modern slavery and how it exists globally and to raise funding to end this global scourge.
 The Mekong Club’s CEO, Matt Friedman, will host this harrowing simulation that has powerfully impacted countless corporates and students over the years.

 The International Labour Organization’s (ILO) recent report has estimated that partly due to the Pandemic 10 million more people have fallen victim to modern slavery in the last five years on top of the 40 million from the previous report, an alarming increase in the number of global victims that will only continue to rise if societies fail to work together on this issue.

 The Mekong Club’s end-of-year awareness-raising activities aim to bring international awareness of modern slavery – forced labour, debt bondage and human trafficking – generates more than US$150 billion a year for criminals.